ringcentral/aclu/askJira/README.md

 python3 -m venv --prompt askJira  .venv
 ```

-This will create a virtual environment in a .venv directory and your prompt will be prefixed with "(askJira)" once you activate the directory.
+This will create a virtual environment in a .venv directory and your prompt will be prefixed with "(askJira)" once you activate the environment:
+""" sh
+source ./venv/bin/activate
+"""

+With the virtual environment setup, run:
+""" sh
+pip install -r requirements.txt
+"""
+Now you are set to run askJira.
+I've tried to add enough help in the project to avoid having to write it here.
+Try running:
+""" sh
+python askJira.py --help
+"""
+for the command line arguments and options.
+As of Feb 8, 2022, there are two commands, "server" and "agile."
+You should see the list of commands in the output from --help.
+For options for commands try, for example:
+""" sh
+python askJira.py agile --help
+"""

+askJira needs your Jira credentials for basic authentication for the REST API requests.  askJira will look for those in environment variables "JIRA_USER" and "JIRA_PW."
+Alternatively, you can use command line options (as seen in the --help output) or askJira will ask you for the values as a last resort.
+Your password will not be echoed on the screen if you opt for the last resort.

+## Config File

+Instead of using askJira to search Jira, you can specify a config file with information you know you want.
+See the file "ajConfig.json" for notes about the config file.

 ## bash Shell Functions in .jirarc